TimotejBarbo/AutomationShieldProjectIJS/README.md

-Code for the AutomationShield project that was done on IJS 2024
+Code for the AutomationShield project that was done in IJS 2024